 FRANK, 109 East Franklin Street, Chapel Hill.
-Main Gallery, Through Oct.
-9 - FRANK's fall lineup starts off with a bang this September, kicking of the season with new exhibitions, each featuring highly acclaimed local favorites.
-Painter Katherine Armacost and woodworker Jim Oleson bring abstract elegance and clean lines to their featured exhibitions, "Against the Wall" and "Natural Lines" (respectively).
-We are also thrilled to announce that two Triangle legends and old friends, John Rosenthal and Clyde Edgerton, will team up for "Paintings, Photographs, Friendship".
-In addition, our community outreach gallery will turn its lens on learning through our partnership with Kidzu Children's Museum and in preparation for our annual photography festival.
-Oct.
-11 - Nov.
-6 "Pots in the Piedmont".
-A reception will be held on Oct.
-14, from 6-9pm.
+Main Gallery, Through Nov.
+6 - "Pots in the Piedmont".
 The piedmont region of North Carolina has become a destination for pottery lovers and collectors.
 The area is rich with a vast and diverse population of potters who embrace and expand upon the history and tradition of ceramics in the south.
 Featured potters include: Carolyn Doyle, Charlie Evergreen, Carol Gentithes, Barbara Higgins, Daniel Johntson, Fred Johnston, Kate Johnston Molly Lithgo, Julie Olson, Julie Paley, Marilyn Palsha, Gillian Parke, Gretchen Quinn, Jennifer Stas, Charlie Tefft, Brad Tucker, Evelyn Ward.
-Oct.
-11 - Nov.
-6 - "FRANK:inFocus," featuring the 5th year of the FRANK:inFocus, a festival and exhibition.
-A reception will be held on Oct.
-14, from 6-9pm.
+Through Nov.
+6 -"FRANK:inFocus," featuring the 5th year of the FRANK:inFocus, a festival and exhibition.
 The exhibition features the works of five established FRANK photographers, Alan Dehmer, Peter Filene, William McAllister, John Rosenthal, and Barbara Tyroler will be joined this year by three exceptional guests to be featured during the Click!
 Photography Festival.
-We are pleased to announce photographers Carolyn DeMeritt, Aspen Hochhalter, Diana H Bloomfield will be joining us for our "2016 FRANK:inFocus" exhibition.
-Michael and Laura Brader-Araje Community Outreach Gallery, Oct.
-11 - Nov.
+We are pleased to announce photographers Carolyn DeMeritt,

+Aspen Hochhalter, Diana H Bloomfield will be joining us for our "2016 FRANK:inFocus" exhibition.
+Nov.
+8 - Dec.
+4 - "View from the Edge," featuring works by Carroll Lassiter.
+A reception will be held on Nov.
+11, from 6-9pm.
+Lassiter's landscapes explore the open spaces and rural scenery of Central and Eastern North Carolina, capturing the charm that can be found on back highways and farmland belonging to past generations.
+Michael and Laura Brader-Araje Community Outreach Gallery, Through Nov.
 6 - "From Concept to Gallery."
-Community Outreach Gallery exhibition featuring The Durham VOICE, Jock Lauterer, UNC School of Media and Journalism; Center for Documentary Studies Exhibition , curated by instructors George Entenman, Durward Rogers, Barbara Tyroler; iPhone Imagery by Triangle Visual Artists.
-A reception will be held on Oct.
-14, from 6-9pm.
+Community Outreach Gallery exhibition featuring The Durham VOICE, Jock Lauterer, UNC School of Media and Journalism; Center for Documentary Studies Exhibition, curated by instructors George Entenman, Durward Rogers, Barbara Tyroler; iPhone Imagery by Triangle Visual Artists.
 Ongoing - Featuring work from over 70 artists, Frank offers more than you'd expect from an art gallery.
 Frank is a collective, founded by the area's finest artists working together to open the door for creative innovation in the arts.
 Hours: Summer, Wed.-Thur., noon-5pm; Fri., Noon-8pm; Sat., 10am-5pm and Sun.
 1-5pm.
 Contact: 919/636-4135 or at (www.frankisart.com).